SkoolNotes/Taproot/2020ENG201/KBDiscussionNotes.md

 # Two

-How does Conrad relate /define darkness and insanity throughout the novel?
+> How does Conrad relate /define darkness and insanity throughout the novel?
 Why does Conrad build up to Kurtz so gradually, what perception of Kurtz does Conrad want to portray?

+- Riley explains some context
+- Aime describes
+	-